 In inpatient drug rehab, you’ll learn how to cope with the urge to use drugs or alcohol, how to identify triggers that serve as relapse warning signs and how to manage your daily life in healthy, productive ways.

 Your toolkit won’t be the same as anyone else's, but everyone in recovery has a handful of coping strategies and various tools that they can use in an instant to deal with the temptation to use, communicate better, rebuild relationships, and just live life more fully.

-Inpatient drug rehb centers offer a variety of different programs.
+Inpatient drug rehab centers offer a variety of different programs.
 You can determine which programs are the most interesting.

 Pay attention to the lessons you learn during treatment at an inpatient drug rehab.
 You’ll be going to a lot of meetings, and it’s possible that you hear some of the same information over and over.
-Let the experts at Landmark Recovery tell you about the treatment program that's right for you.
+If you're searching for drug rehabs in Louisville, KY, or just looking to get out of town for recovery, let the experts at Landmark Recovery tell you about the treatment program that's right for you.